Sanix-Darker/ziim/README.md

 ## Available versions of Zeus

-For now Zeus can be use on :
+For now Zeus is wrote in :

 - *[Stable]* Python
 - *[On going]* Javascript